Monday, June 1, 2009

 'Whiter than White' - a new story in book form

 First offspring of 'Best Foot Books', this small book, perfectly formed to fit a pocket, contains a long short story inspired by my walks on the Isle of Rum.
 The Edwardian history of Kinloch Castle and the servants' walk across the island between castle and laundry form the backdrop.
 (See previous posts).
-Available from a number of appropriate outlets including The Aberfeldy Watermill, the Fruitmarket Gallery, Edinburgh, The Land, Sea and Island Centre and Cafe Rhu in Arisaig; the Mallaig Bookshop, Mallaig Heritage Centre and Got it! in Mallaig; Kinloch Castle on Rum, and the book tent at the Edinburgh International Book Festival in August.
-I can also send them out by post within the UK for £4 including p&p.
-Please email lcracknell0@gmail.com
+Available from a number of appropriate outlets including The Aberfeldy Watermill, the Fruitmarket Gallery, Edinburgh, The Land, Sea and Island Centre and Cafe Rhu in Arisaig; the Mallaig Bookshop, Mallaig Heritage Centre ; Kinloch Castle on Rum.
+It can also be ordered direct from my website for £4 inc p&p.

 It’s 1913, and as the stags’ roaring fades in the hills, the household at Kinloch Castle is packing up to return to Accrington at the end of another season.
 Jimmy will walk over the hill only seven more times to deliver the laundry to the maids Emma and Lily at Kilmory.
 Then he will return to his home on the Isle of Eigg.
 In those last brief visits, will he manage to both ensure his future with the departing Emma, and to contain their secret?